fix8mt/conjure_enum/README.md

 These definitions set the minimum and maximum enum values that are supported.
 You can adjust them to suit your requirements but for most use cases the defaults are sufficient.

 ## `class conjure_enum` is not constructible
 All methods in this class are _static_.
 You cannot instantiate an object of this type.
-This is preferable to using a namespace because:
-- Grouping related functionality and providing better organization.
-- Encapsulation by controlling access to members.
-- Sharing static data and maintaining state across function calls.
-- Avoiding namespace pollution by encapsulating within a class.

 ## Compiler support
 | Compiler | Version | Notes |